-(2) See Note 13, "Stock-Based Compensation," to the Company's consolidated financial statements included in our 2020 Annual Report on Form 10-K for the assumptions made in determining values.
+(2) The amounts reported in this column for 2021 reflect the aggregate value of Performance Shares, RSUs, Stock Options and Career Shares under the LTSIP awarded in the year.
+There can be no assurance that these values will ever be realized.
+See Note 13, "Stock-Based Compensation," to the Company's consolidated financial statements included in our 2021 Annual Report on Form 10-K for the assumptions made in determining values.